huggingface/transformers/docs/source/add_new_model.rst

 *brand_new_bert*.
 It is not advised to write the conversion script from scratch, but rather to look through already existing conversion scripts in 🤗 Transformers for one that has been used to convert a similar model that was written in the same framework as *brand_new_bert*.
 Usually, it is enough to copy an already existing conversion script and slightly adapt it for your use case.
-Don’t hesitate to ask the Hugging Face team to point you to a similar already existing conversion script for your model.
+Don't hesitate to ask the Hugging Face team to point you to a similar already existing conversion script for your model.

--  If you are porting a model from TensorFlow to PyTorch, a good starting point might be BERT’s conversion script `here
+-  If you are porting a model from TensorFlow to PyTorch, a good starting point might be BERT's conversion script `here
    <https://github.com/huggingface/transformers/blob/7acfa95afb8194f8f9c1f4d2c6028224dbed35a2/src/transformers/models/bert/modeling_bert.py#L91>`__
--  If you are porting a model from PyTorch to PyTorch, a good starting point might be BART’s conversion script `here
+-  If you are porting a model from PyTorch to PyTorch, a good starting point might be BART's conversion script `here
    <https://github.com/huggingface/transformers/blob/master/src/transformers/models/bart/convert_bart_original_pytorch_checkpoint_to_pytorch.py>`__

-In the following, we’ll quickly explain how PyTorch models store layer weights and define layer names.
+In the following, we'll quickly explain how PyTorch models store layer weights and define layer names.
 In PyTorch, the name of a layer is defined by the name of the class attribute you give the layer.
-Let’s define a dummy model in PyTorch, called ``SimpleModel`` as follows:
+Let's define a dummy model in PyTorch, called ``SimpleModel`` as follows:

 .. code:: python